 - Discuss & practice using board games for assessment and intervention

 Please email email@example.com if you would like to pay via check or cash.

 Play Therapy Summer Series: Board Games

-Due to COVID-19 health concerns, this one-time online event has been approved by the APT for 3 CONTACT CE hours.
-These hours can be applied towards obtaining the necessary 150 CE hours required for RPT credentialing from the Association for Play Therapy.
+This class is worth 3 CONTACT CE hours, and can be applied towards obtaining the necessary 150 CE hours required for RPT credentialing from the Association for Play Therapy.
 This course is founded in Cognitive Behavioral Play Therapy, which is considered “seminal theory” by the APT, and appropriate to take during all three phases of training required for obtaining the RPT credential.